gkwa/manyeast/prompt-strategies-data-filtering/prompt-with-hydra-and-active-learning.md

 {{include "../python-package/python-package.md" . | trim}}

-Want to use a hybride approach using rule based filtering and supervised learning
+Want to use a hybrid approach using rule based filtering and supervised learning

 - active learning to bootstrap using rules and then train and iterate